apache/buildstream-site/content/pages/installation.md

 There are two major versions of BuildStream currently supported.

-**BuildStream 2** is the latest version, stable since 2022 and recommended for all new projects.
+**Apache BuildStream 2** is the latest version, stable since 2022 and recommended for all new projects.

 **BuildStream 1** is the "classic taste" version, stable and supported since 2018.
 No new feature development is planned for BuildStream 1.